 - Trigger: 30 days active and activated

-- Email: Referral program invitation
+- Email: referral program invite

-- In-app: “Share with a colleague” prompt
+- In-app: “share with a colleague” prompt

 - Track: referral_sent event